 What feedback do inspectors give during the inspection?

 Inspectors must offer oral feedback to teachers and other staff about the work they see in lessons.
-Judgements about the overall quality of teaching must be clear, and inspectors should explain strengths and weaknesses, leaving teachers knowing about how their work could improve.
+Judgements about the quality of teaching must be clear, and inspectors should explain its strengths and weaknesses, leaving teachers knowing about how their work could improve.

 Constructive dialogue between inspectors and staff, particularly between the registered inspector and the headteacher, is essential.

-Towards the end of the inspection, inspectors should brief heads of department, co-ordinators or other team leaders on their findings about subjects inspected or significant aspects of the school such as provision for pupils with special educational needs.
+Towards the end of the inspection, inspectors should brief heads of department, co-ordinators or other team leaders on their findings about the subjects inspected or significant aspects of the school such as provision for pupils with special educational needs.
 THE OUTCOMES OF INSPECTION

-After the inspection team has reached its conclusions, these must be explained to key staff, senior managers and the governing body at separate meetings.
-After this oral feedback, the written report should contain no judgements that come as a surprise to the school.
+After the inspection team has reached its conclusions, these must be explained to senior managers and the governing body at separate meetings.
+After this oral feedback, the written report must contain no judgements that come as a surprise to the school.
 The findings of inspection, set alongside the school’s self-evaluation, provide a basis for action planning for improvement.
 Post-inspection activity must ensure that:

 feedback is effective in explaining the inspection findings and what the school needs to do to improve;